xbeat/Machine-Learning/README.md

 Multivariate sampling techniques are essential tools in data science for collecting and analyzing data with multiple variables.
 These methods help researchers and data scientists gather representative samples from complex datasets, enabling more accurate insights and predictions.
 In this presentation, we'll explore various multivariate sampling techniques and their implementation using Python.

+## Monolithic vs. Microservices Architecture in Python

+Monolithic vs. Microservices Architecture

+Monolithic and microservices architectures represent two fundamentally different approaches to designing and building software applications.
+This presentation will explore the key differences between these architectures, their advantages and disadvantages, and provide practical Python examples to illustrate their implementation.

 ## Distributed Training Parallelism in Python

 Introduction to Distributed Training Parallelism